 That story was much like this past season as the team was picked in the preseason to finish last in the conference, the team responded with a fourth-place finish in the WAC, setting school records by allowing only 15 goals and recording 12 shutouts along the way.
 For that year as well Sherry was named the LSWA Coach of the Year.

 The passion has not only been seen on the soccer field, but in the classrooms as well.
-Since the native of Grantham, England arrived in Ruston, Tech has consistently been recognized for its excellence in education as they were awarded the National Soccer Coaches Association of America (NSCAA)/Adidas Team Academic Award for four consecutive school years.
+Since the native of Grantham, England arrived in Ruston, Tech has consistently been recognized for its excellence in education as they were awarded the National Soccer Coaches Association of America (NSCAA)/Adidas Team Academic Award for six consecutive school years.
 The award recognizes teams that have a cumulative grade point average of 3.00 or better.

 The respect has been acknowledged through their sportsmanship as the team has been awarded multiple times with the NSCAA Ethics/Sportsmanship Award.
 The award recognizes teams with less than five yellow cards throughout the season.

 In 2010, Sherry's Lady Techsters finished with a record of 15-6 overall and 5-3 in the Western Athletic Conference, both school records.
-After being picked last in the conference preseason polls, Tech finished tied for third.
+After being picked last in the conference preseason polls, LA Tech finished tied for third.

 Also for the first time ever, the Lady Techsters placed individuals on the all-WAC team and qualified for the WAC Tournament, which was held at the Lady Techster Soccer Complex.
 In a season with so many great accomplishments, Sherry recorded a personal one of his own.
 With an 8-0 win over Grambling State on Sept.
 1, 2010, Sherry won the 100th game of his NCAA coaching career.

 In 2009, after winning their first 11 games, Sherry led Tech to a 12-7-1 record, including the program's first-ever league win.
 Tech scored the most goals (54), assists (45) and points (153) ever in a single season.